koraktor/metior/README.md

 * Report problems and request features using the [issue tracker][2].
 * Write patches yourself to fix bugs and implement new functionality.
 * Create a Metior fork on [GitHub][1] and start hacking.
-Extra points for using Metior pull requests and feature branches.
+Extra points for using feature branches and GitHub's pull requests.

 ## About the name